eyosen/PI-Web-API-Client-VBA/docs/Api/SystemApi.md

 # **StatusWithHttpInfo**
 > StatusWithHttpInfo()

-Get the system uptime, the system state and the number of cache instances for this PI System Web API instance.
+Get information about this PI Web API instance.
+Examples of information returned include the system uptime, the number of cache instances for this PI System Web API instance, and the system run state.

 ### Parameters